Golden Lane Estate: Roof garden

-A model for social housing & urban living
+A model for social housing and urban living

 From the outset, the estate was also regarded as a model of social integration with early tenants including caretakers, clergymen, clerks, doctors, office cleaners, police officers and secretaries.

 Today the estate is home to approximately 1,500 people living in 559 studios and one-, two- or three-bedroom units.
 There are 385 flats and 174 maisonettes.
 On the western edge is a line of shops, and there were social facilities in order to create an urban microcosm.
 These included a public swimming pool, gym, guest flats for residents' visitors, estate office, pub and tennis courts (originally a bowling green), nursery and police office – the whole combining to make an urban microcosm.
 The nursery and police office have been closed but other facilities survive, preserving the values that lay behind the creation of the estate.
 Though once common in post-Second World War local authority planning and housing, this idealism, commitment to quality design and a holistic vision of urban living have in many cases been abandoned by municipalities.

 The rental flats continue as council housing let at affordable rents.
 Applications for rented housing units can be made to the City of London for eligible applicants who live or work in the City of London.
 By 2016, 52% of the flats had been sold on long leases under the Right to Buy scheme provisions brought in by the Thatcher government; when subsequently sold, leases have proved attractive, and command prices in line with the surrounding area.